ktorio/ktor-documentation/topics/serialization.md

 ```
 {src="snippets/json-kotlinx/src/main/kotlin/com/example/Application.kt" lines="32-36"}

-In this case, Ktor uses the `Accept` header to choose the required [converter](#register_converter).
+In this case, Ktor uses the `Accept` header to choose the required [serializer](#configure_serializer).
 You can find the full example here: [json-kotlinx](https://github.com/ktorio/ktor-documentation/tree/main/codeSnippets/snippets/json-kotlinx).

-## Implement a custom converter {id="implement_custom_converter"}
+## Implement a custom serializer {id="implement_custom_serializer"}

-In Ktor, you can write your own [converter](#register_converter) for serializing/deserializing data.
+In Ktor, you can write your own [serializer](#configure_serializer) for serializing/deserializing data.
 To do this, you need to implement the [ContentConverter](https://api.ktor.io/ktor-server/ktor-server-core/ktor-server-core/io.ktor.features/-content-converter/index.html) interface:
 ```kotlin
 interface ContentConverter {
     suspend fun serialize(contentType: ContentType, charset: Charset, typeInfo: TypeInfo, value: Any): OutgoingContent?